-As previously stated, I really didn't want a carburetor perched on my 302 Ford engine as I didn't want the hassle of babysitting it.
+As previously stated, I really didn't want a carburettor perched on my 302 Ford engine as I didn't want the hassle of babysitting it.
 But I did want to retain the traditional look whilst taking advantage, and having the benefits, of a hi-tech engine management system.
 So with those criteria set-in-stone, I opted for the MSD Atomic EFI unit.

 This is a square bore carb' lookalike unit which sits where the carb' should be, and it contains all the sensors and gubbins to provide electronic fuel management.